NJNU-DTA/landform-evolution-modelling/README.md

 # landform-evolution-modelling
 This repository contains codes for landform evolution modelling facilitated by the archaeological ruins of the city.

-README.txt in Folder 'DEMmodelling' clarify how to use these files.
+README.txt in Folder 'DEMmodelling' clarifies how to use these files.
+Folder 'Data' contains basic data of our article.